Norvegr Down Duvet Guide - Expert Advice

 The first step in the process of choosing your down duvet, is to decide on the weight of the filling.
 Three important factors to consider are:

 - The typical climate of your location

 - How the temperature in your bedroom changes with the seasons

 All year duvets

-A versatile down duvet for rooms and environments that keep a relatively even temperature through the year, as well as bedrooms with air conditioning.
+A versatile down duvet for rooms and environments that keep a relatively even temperature throughout the year, as well as bedrooms with air conditioning.

-Soft and comfortable, this duvet will keep you perfectly warm in cold rooms and temperatures.
-Also ideal for those who like to keep your windows open during the winter.
+Soft and comfortable, this duvet will keep you perfectly warm in colder rooms and temperatures.
+Also ideal for those who like to keep their windows open during the winter.

-Well filled with wide channels, these ultra-warm are designed for cold winters in cold climates, as well as sleepers who feel the chill easily.
-When the weather outside is frightful, you will be perfectly cosy under your duvet.
+Well filled with wide channels, these ultra-warm duvets are designed for cold winters in cold climates, as well as sleepers who feel the chill easily.
+This warm duvet will keep you perfectly cosy when you want to hibernate from chilly weather.